rabeehcv/Spring-Boot/Notes.md

 - It follows Object-Relation Mapping(ORM).
 - Provides runtime EntityManager API for processing queries and transaction on the object against database.
 - Uses JPQL(Java Persistent Query Language).

+### Key components of a Spring Boot Application
+#### Entities
+- Represent data objects that correspond to database tables.
+- Annotated with @Entity for JPA to recognize them.
+- Examples: User, Product, Order.
+#### Repositories
+- Provide a mechanism to interact with the database.
+- Annotated with @Repository.
+- Define methods for CRUD operations (Create, Read, Update, Delete).
+- Often use Spring Data JPA for implementation.
+- Example: UserRepository, ProductRepository.
+##### Note : Optional is a container class in Java that represents a value which may or may not be present.
+It provides a safe way to handle potential null values.
+#### Controllers
+- Handle incoming requests and return responses.
+- Define endpoints and map HTTP methods (GET, POST, PUT, DELETE).
+- Coordinate interactions between the view, service, and repository layers.
+- Annotated with @Controller or @RestController.
+- Example: UserController, ProductController.
+#### Models
+- Represent data structures used for transferring data between layers.
+- Not strictly required but can improve code organization.
+- Example: UserDto, ProductDto.
+#### Services
+- Contain business logic.
+- Annotated with @Service.
+- Example: UserService, ProductService.